mfasiolo/mgcViz/README.md

 # **mgcViz**: visual tools for Generalized Additive Models

 This R package offers visual tools for Generalized Additive Models (GAMs).
-Most of the tools provided by `mgcViz` fall in one of the following classes:
+Most of the tools provided by `mgcViz` fall in one of the following categories:

 1. Layered smooth effect plots;